brendt/stitcher.io/src/content/blog/2020-05-21-the-ikea-effect.md

 ---

 Once again thanks to [Dimitris](*https://twitter.com/gpanos00), be sure to check him out!
-If you're interested in discussing your thoughts in this topic, you go share them [on HN](*https://news.ycombinator.com/item?id=23256032).
+If you're interested in discussing your thoughts in this topic, you can share them [on HN](*https://news.ycombinator.com/item?id=23256032).